AstarNetwork/astarwebsite_v2_korean/README.md

 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+Test

 ## Setup